 The Bottom Line

 It would be easy to think of drug testing as a practice that solely benefits the employer.
 After all, it is the employer who can save money by making sure that their workforce is clean.
 Still, the benefits to employees should not be underestimated.
-The next time someone asks you why testing is necessary, remember to tell them employees who work in companies that drug test are better protected.
+The next time someone asks you why testing is necessary, remember to tell the employees who work in companies that drug test is better protected.
 Even if you never deal with an employee (or potential employee) who is unhappy about being drug tested, you will know that testing benefits everyone in the company, from the founder to the newest employee.

 uVera Diagnostics has a variety of FDA 510(k) cleared and CLIA waived test kits that are affordable, convenient, simple to administer, 99 percent accurate, and fast in providing results.